This article was originally published January 27, 2019; it’ll be republished periodically as we add more to it.

 Well, what follows are the results of my tumble down the deep well.
 Scroll down for assorted disclaimers, credits, clarifications, and additional references.💬1

 The new pistol was the first new SIG design since 2008’s P250 and its first striker-fired pistol ever.
 Not unexpectedly, it garnered a lot of attention during the show.
+Far more than did the .380 ACP SIG P238 or many other SIGs for that matter.
 That new handgun was first in a whole series of P320 pistols and was eventually chosen to be the M17, the military’s new standard issue sidearm.

 ⚠️It actually appeared before SHOT when a video was published prematurely, a couple of weeks before the NSSF show; not unexpectedly, Soldier Systems Daily caught it and relayed what they knew.